 Yes, please see our list of baby and children’s items we can and can’t re-home.

 Unfortunately we cannot accept cloth nappy donations.
-We very rarely have requests for such items, and as our storage is limited we can’t hold items in stock which aren’t in demand.
-The families we support often have limited washing facilities and there is a lack of space for drying.
+Firstly, we very rarely have requests for such items, and secondly, as our storage is limited we can’t hold items in stock which aren’t in demand.
+Lastly, the families we support often have limited washing facilities and there is a lack of space for drying.
 If we do have such a request, then we would try to accommodate by putting out a special request at the time.

 Our wish list consists of the items which we desperately need, we use this to try and manage our stock levels as space is limited.